 |Week 1||Your child will break the habit easily once they make the decision to quit; but they may not have the willpower to stop on their own.
 Praise any effort they make.|

 |Weeks 4-8||The habit is broken, or they give up on willpower and decide to rely on the thumb sucking appliance installed by the dentist.|

 |Weeks 8+||Install the thumb sucking dental appliance at the dental office.
 The cost is $250-700.|

 Get Started Now

-The easy way to stop sucking is by using the right method at the right age, and encouraging with positive reinforcement.
-Choose below to get started now.
+The easy way for how to stop thumb sucking is by using the right method at the right age, and encouraging with positive reinforcement.
+Choose below to get started now